Omnirobotic/tech-interview/WrittenQuestions/README.md

 How can you know that a point is located on a plane (not under, not over)?

 string todo = "Write answer here";

+## 11
+In Scrum, what would be your criteria to put a User Story to Done?

+string todo = "Write answer here";